 What if your landlord doesn’t have a federally backed mortgage?

 As the Urban Institute notes, around a quarter of the nation’s 43.8 million rental units are in buildings with federally backed mortgages, and thus covered by the CARES Act’s eviction protections.
 Additional properties subsidized with Low Income Housing Tax Credits or other federal backing are covered as well.
 But what if you live in a building that isn’t covered by the CARES Act?
 You may still be temporarily protected from eviction under state or local laws.
 The San Francisco-based Anti-Eviction Mapping Project collective has created a map showing which states have passed laws protecting tenants from evictions because of coronavirus-related income losses.
-RHLS has its own map of eviction moratoria as well.
+RHLS had its own map of eviction moratoria as well (no longer active).
 If your state isn’t covered, you can contact your local representatives to find out if your city or county has enacted any additional protections.

 What if you’re temporarily protected from eviction, but can’t afford your rent?